adedayoas91/calcium-transient-rising-flanks/README.md

 Here in this project, I will be exploring only the activations of the neurons and find meaningful structures in the data using an algorithm I have developed.

-This algorithm has been detailed in the
+This algorithm has been detailed in the paper ...